YourSole/Cart/README.md

 The script is `create_cart_views` and needs to be run on the root directory of the Dancer2 app.
-The default views assume that you are using "Template Toolkit" as the template engine, because the default template "Simple" just renders scalars.
+The default views assume that you are using "Template Toolkit" as the template engine.

 # SYNOPSIS